 So, it’s time for you to take your LGV Theory Test and you want to be as ready as you can be.
 You can’t start your physical training until you have a good understanding of the theory behind it.
 At 2 Start, we are on hand every step of the way to help our learners achieve their goals.
-We offer access to online practise theory test software to maximise the chance of passing the first time.
+We offer access to online practice theory test software to maximise the chance of passing the first time.
 If you passed your car test after 1st January 1997, you must sit the CPC case studies test, which will be held where the original theory tests are held at your local DCA Centre.

 How to revise for the LGV theory test

-You can access and practise your theory revision whenever you have some time.
+You can access and practice your theory revision whenever you have some time.
 It’s a good idea to spend a little time practising every day.
 This means you won’t overload yourself with information.
 You are more likely to be confident in the information if you access it for 20 minutes daily, as opposed to several hours one day a week.
 The more you practise, the more likely it is you pass your tests the first time and you can move on to the next stage of your learning

 Organise training times and buddies